30th December 2019

 The event has already been confirmed as a sell-out with only two athletes confirmed – four-time European indoor gold medallist and home favourite Laura Muir and world champion Katarina Johnson-Thompson.
 Scheduled for February 15 – the same weekend as some of the country’s best up and comers battle at the BUCS Indoor Championships – Glasgow is sure to produce a highlight of the year.

-4) Attention switches to the roads either side of those World Indoor Championships, with the ever popular Vitality Big Half around the streets of London scheduled for March 1.
+4) Attention switches to the roads, with the ever popular Vitality Big Half around the streets of London scheduled for March 1.
 The event once again acts as the British Championships for the 13.1-mile distance and will also carry automatic qualification places for the World Half Marathon Championships in Poland.

 5) Yes, the first three months of the year is rounded off with a trip to Poland for the World Half Marathon Championships.
 The coastal port city of Gdynia will close its roads for the best half marathoners on March 29, which could be a key marker for those looking to qualify over the full marathon distance at the Tokyo 2020 Olympic Games and possibly those with track ambitions too.